wp-plugins/responsive-video-light/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Added missing admin screen CSS.
+D'oh!

+= 1.3.0 =
+* Added new YouTube options like modest branding and themes (yay!)
+* Added extant Vimeo options to the global settings screen
+* Reworked settings screen to accommodate all the new global settings.

 = 1.2.1 =
 * Fixed http/https warnings & issues by using protocol independent URI.
 * Internal restructure to comply with PSR-2